AdobeDocs/experience-platform.fr-FR/help/segmentation/tutorials/evaluate-a-segment.md

 >[!NOTE]
 >
->L’évaluation planifiée peut être activée pour les environnements de test avec un maximum de cinq (5) stratégies de fusion pour XDM Individual Profile.
-Si votre organisation compte plus de cinq stratégies de fusion pour XDM Individual Profile dans un seul environnement de test, vous ne pourrez pas procéder à l’évaluation planifiée.
+>L’évaluation planifiée peut être activée pour les environnements de test avec un maximum de cinq (5) stratégies de fusion pour [!DNL XDM Individual Profile].
+If your organization has more than five merge policies for [!DNL XDM Individual Profile] within a single sandbox environment, you will not be able to use scheduled evaluation.

 ### Création d’un planning